 As a player, Joltin’ Joe played ice and roller hockey in South Florida, won a state championship at the Sunshine State Games, and skated in an NHL alumni game as fill-in for Phil Esposito.

-Dionisio — who has worked for four National Hockey League franchises — had ideal timing as a Post hockey writer.
+Dionisio — who has worked for six National Hockey League franchises — had ideal timing as a Post hockey writer.

 His hiring coincided with three hockey births: the Florida Panthers, the short-lived semi-pro Roller Hockey Int’l (whose Hammerheads club drafted Joe), and the minor circuit Sunshine Hockey League, whose flagship team, the Blaze, called West Palm Beach home.